Food Safety

 Natural gas fracking, mining, coal burning, and plastics manufacturing are just a few of the industrial activities that release chemicals into our environment.
 Many are known to be harmful, while the health effects of thousands of others are not yet understood.
 Because these chemicals are present in air, water, and soil, they can make their way into our food supply.

-Some contaminants, such as arsenic in poultry meat,18 may be present in food as an indirect result of industry practices—feeding certain drugs to animals, for example.
-Other harmful chemicals, such as caramel color in soft drinks,19 are present in food or beverages because manufacturers add them directly to the product.
+Some contaminants, such as arsenic in poultry meat,15 may be present in food as an indirect result of industry practices—feeding certain drugs to animals, for example.
+Other harmful chemicals, such as caramel color in soft drinks,16 are present in food or beverages because manufacturers add them directly to the product.

 Pesticide use is another contributor to chemical contamination of food.
 DDT, for example, was among the earliest synthetic chemicals to be used as an insecticide.
-First used during World War II to combat malaria and other insect-borne diseases,20 DDT’s initial success led to its being promoted as the simple solution to any insect problem.
-Hailed as the “atomic bomb of the insect world”,21 DDT quickly became widely used in controlling agricultural, household, and garden pests.22
+First used during World War II to combat malaria and other insect-borne diseases,17 DDT’s initial success led to its being promoted as the simple solution to any insect problem.
+Hailed as the “atomic bomb of the insect world”,18 DDT quickly became widely used in controlling agricultural, household, and garden pests.19

-Fruits and vegetables may also contain chemical residues, particularly if they were grown using pesticides25 or in contaminated soil.26 Consumers can reduce their pesticide exposure by washing produce thoroughly, peeling root vegetables, or choosing organic varieties.
+Fruits and vegetables may also contain chemical residues, particularly if they were grown using pesticides22 or in contaminated soil.23 Consumers can reduce their pesticide exposure by washing produce thoroughly, peeling root vegetables, or choosing organic varieties.
 Eating nonorganic fruits and vegetables, however, is recommended over not eating them at all—the health benefits of diets rich in fruits and vegetables generally outweigh the risks from pesticides.

 Resources

-The following list of suggested resources is intended as a starting point for further exploration, and is not in any way comprehensive.
+This list is a starting point for further exploration.
 Some materials may not reflect the views of the Johns Hopkins Center for a Livable Future.

 For teachers